charliemblack/gemfire-basic-csharp-windows/readme.md

 # GemFire .NET example

-In this example we explore a simple GemFire C# client.
-The client doesn't do much more than do some basic get and put operations with a basic query.
+In this example we explore a simple GemFire C# client project.
+The client doesn't do much:

+* Dictionary / Hash Map operations
+* Bulk insert / update using the GemFire region interface
+* Shows OQL Query.

 # Project Structure
-I created this Visual Studio Project in my `c:\dev\` directory with the following contents:
+I created this as a Visual Studio Project so build / configuration automation isn't going to be high.
+To reduce the overhead I created the prohect in my `c:\dev\` directory with the following contents:

 ```
 ├───gemfire-basic-csharp-windows